Our 3 Days Family Holiday in Hamburg, Germany

 Hamburg is a port city in the northern part of Germany.
 The Elbe River cuts through the city, connecting it to the North Sea.
-During the Christmas Vacations of 2019, before the pandemic started, we were lucky to have a small holiday in this city.
-The trip to Hamburg was a part of our 10 days holiday in which we visited Nuremberg, Ingolstadt, Berlin, and Hamburg.
+We were lucky to have a short holiday in this city during the Christmas Vacations of 2019 before the pandemic started.
+The trip to Hamburg was a part of our ten days holiday in which we visited Nuremberg, Ingolstadt, Berlin, and Hamburg.
 Hamburg was the last leg of our journey.
 We reached here by train from Berlin.
 It took us close to 2 hours.

 We had a great time in Hamburg and welcomed the new year, 2020, in this lovely city.
 This trip is also close to my heart as this was the last long holiday we had before the Corona Pandemic began.
-By February 2020, the pandemic had hit Germany and then began a period of long lockdowns, which meant no traveling!
-Anyway, that time is over now, and we are lucky to have survived.
+By February 2020, the pandemic had hit Germany and then began a period of extended lockdowns, which meant no travelling!
+That time is over now, and we are lucky to have survived.

 Let’s continue with the holiday plan.